JessicaGarson/Using-Ragas-with-Elasticsearch/README.md

 # Using Ragas with Elasticsearch
-Ragas is a framework for evaluating RAG pipelines with human-aligned metrics.
+Ragas is an evaluation framework that enables you to gain a deeper understanding of how your model performs in an RAG context.
+Using evaluation methods, such as the Ragas framework, can help you determine if your model is performing as intended and provide a sense of its accuracy.
+Ragas can help guide you in deciding whether to pivot to another model if it's not performing as well as expected and can be used for side-by-side comparisons of different models to evaluate how well each model works for your purposes.

 This repository contains a demo using a sample book dataset and Elasticsearch.

-For more details, see the [Ragas GitHub](https://github.com/explodinggradients/ragas).

 ## Setting up
 - The version of Python that is used is Python 3.12.1 but you can use any version of Python higher than 3.9.
 - This demo uses Elasticsearch version 9.0.3, but you can use any version of Elasticsearch that is higher than 8.0.
+- You will need an OpenAI API Key, which you can find on the API keys page in OpenAI's developer portal.

 ## Stucture of the example
 - **[books.json](books.json)**: The dataset used containing an sample of books.